-The Accommodation Office allocate College Accommodation on a first come first served basis, and we recommend that you apply for accommodation as soon as possible.
+The Accommodation Office allocate College Accommodation and it is recommended that you apply for accommodation as soon as possible.

 Once the Offer of Accommodation has been accepted in writing by you, the Accommodation Office will contact you with arrival information.
-If at this stage you wish to cancel or postpone the accommodation offered, you will be required to provide one calendar months' notice prior to your arrival date, without financial penalty.
+If at this stage you wish to cancel or postpone the accommodation offered without financial penalty, you will be required to provide one calendar months' notice prior to your arrival date, i.e. if you originally planned to move in on 1 October cancellation notice must be received by the Accommodation Office by 1 September.
 Students on two or three year courses will be able to apply for accommodation for second and subsequent years through the Annual Accommodation Ballot.
 Once you move in to accommodation you will be required to provide two calendar months' if you wish to terminate your Licence early.

-Paperwork for the annual Accommodation Ballot will be placed in all eligible Members pigeon holes on or around 1 February.
-On request, the paperwork can be emailed to Members not in the country at that time.
+Paperwork for the annual Accommodation Ballot will be emailed to all eligible Members on or around 18 January 2019.
 Allocation is made on the length of time already lived in accommodation, i.e. someone who has been in accommodation for only 10 months is more likely to be offered accommodation than someone who has been in accommodation for 36 months.
 Allocation starts with the applicants who have occupied College accommodation for the shortest period, until all accommodation is let.
 Some accommodation, M Block, C Block and Catherine Marriott singles must be vacated during the summer.
 If you live in one of the above blocks and require accommodation from 30 June onwards, then alternative accommodation can generally be found in other buildings for the summer, but this cannot be guaranteed.

 Students on one year courses, who may need accommodation over the summer, will be able to apply for a Summer Extension.
 This will include students in M Block, C Block and the Catherine Marriott Building who require accommodation past 30 June, but not for the entire summer.
-The paperwork for this will be available during the latter part of February, and completed forms will be kept on file until after the Ballot allocation is completed.
+The paperwork for this will be available during february, and completed forms will be kept on file until after the Ballot allocation is completed.
 These extensions cannot be guaranteed, but every effort will be made to help.